 When I think my death has absolutely no importance.

 The second stanza is the shortest of the four, expressing only one idea.
 He affirms his previous statement, clarifying that he expresses this sentiment only from an optimistic standpoint.
-The use of enjambment across these two lines reflect a sense of time passing, the metrical advancement of the poem acting as a mechanism to convey life passing Caeiro by.
-The use of an end stop after ‘my death has absolutely no importance.’, combined with the certainty of ‘absolutely’ compounds the sense of Caeiro being okay with his own mortality.
-He is just happy that his death won’t cause a cosmic shift that impacts nature – the fact that it will continue forever comforting the poet.
+The use of enjambment across these two lines reflects a sense of time passing.
+The metrical advancement of the poem acts as a mechanism to convey life passing Caeiro by.
+One can find the use of an end stops after ‘my death has absolutely no importance.’It is combined with the certainty of ‘absolutely’ compounds the sense of Caeiro being okay with his own mortality.
+He is just happy that his death won’t cause a cosmic shift that impacts nature.
+The fact that it will continue forever comforting the poet.

 If I knew I was going to die tomorrow,